-Looking for something a bit off the beaten path in Paris?
-Visiting with kids?
+Are you looking for something a bit off the beaten path in Paris?
+Are you visiting with kids?
 If so, the sprawling Science and Industry Museum/Center in Paris (Cité des Sciences et de l'Industrie) is a delightful place to spend a morning or afternoon in pursuit of fun, learning, and discovery.
 Designed for children aged 2 to 18, this vast center includes numerous thematic attractions and areas, including an impressive planetarium.

 With permanent and temporary exhibition spaces organized by target age group, the museum explores topics as varied as physics, geography, geometry, media and technology, space exploration, engineering and amazing inventions, and human anatomy.
-There's even an enormous reflective geodesic dome housing a panoramic theatre in close proximity to the main center, lending the whole complex a futuristic feel-- if one that, ironically, is already starting to feel a tiny bit dated.
+There's even an enormous reflective geodesic dome housing a panoramic theatre close to the main center, lending the whole complex a futuristic feel—if one that, ironically, is already starting to feel a tiny bit dated.

 What to Do: Activities and Spaces at the Center

-The Cité is organized into permanent exhibition spaces, temporary exhibits, and a dedicated space, the Cité des Enfants, designed for kids aged 2-12.
+The Cité is organized into permanent exhibition spaces, temporary exhibits, and a dedicated space, the Cité des Enfants, designed for kids aged 2 to 12.

-The permanent exhibits consist in thematic areas exploring topics such as the Human Brain, Transportation and Mankind, Energy, Astronomy ("The Great Story of the Universe"), mathematics, the phenomena of sounds, and human genomes.
-For more information and details on permanent exhibition areas, visit this page.
+The permanent exhibits consist of thematic areas exploring topics such as the Human Brain, Transportation and Mankind, Energy, Astronomy ("The Great Story of the Universe"), mathematics, the phenomena of sounds, and human genomes.

-The Cité des Enfants offers a delightful environment for young children, and offering commentary in English and Spanish as well as in French.
+The Cité des Enfants offers a delightful environment for young children and providing commentary in English and Spanish as well as in French.

-Divided into two distinctive areas-- one for children between 2-7 years old and the other for 5-12 year olds-- the Cité des Enfants is a massive "adventure playground" allowing kids to engage their senses and innate scientific curiosity.
+Divided into two distinctive areas—one for children between 2 to 7 years old and the other for 5 to 12 years old—the Cité des Enfants is a massive "adventure playground" allowing kids to engage their senses and innate scientific curiosity.
 Games, interactive exhibits, and experimental areas allow kids to really get their thinking caps on to explore.
 These exhibits were designed to be accessible to people with all kinds of disabilities, too.
 For more details on this area, visit this page.

 The Famed Geodesic Dome